-3) Stud lents in grad les 9 1 12 2 ---- ------ ------- ---- ------ ----- --- ----- ---- ---
+3) Students in grades 9 - 12

-, york: All missed work is the student's responsibility.
-The period in which work may be made up is equal to the duration of the absence - up to one week, unless prior arrangements are made with the teacher.
-(For example: one day of absence - one day to make up work; two days of absence - two days to make up work) Due dates will not be adjusted for unexcused absences.
-Parents should not call the school for assignments.
+Classwork: All missed work is the student's responsibility.

+□ The period in which work may be made up is equal to the duration of the absence

+- up to one week, unless prior arrangements are made with the teacher.
+(For example: one day of absence - one day to make up work; two days of absence - two days to make up work)

+- Due dates will not be adjusted for unexcused absences. - Parents should not call the school for assignments.
 Parents should be able to check the ProgressBook to see what lessons will be done that day.
 Please email the teacher and the assignments will be emailed back if they are not in the text.

-Tests: dents absent from quizzes or tests are expected to make them up based on the nen students are absent on a test day, they are expected to make up the test the day by return, unless they have authorization from the teacher to take the test at a later te. ake-up tests will be given at the discretion of the teacher before, during, or after nool.
-St idents may not miss a class to make up quizzes, tests, or other work required for another class or classes. ademic work is to have priority over athletic practices and outside work mmitments. aking up work may require that the student make advance arrangements with aches or employers.
-Ke eping absences to a minimum will lessen any inconvenience. ms: Students who miss final exams due to excused absences will receive an e in the course until the exam is completed.
-Stı idents are expected to follow the "Incomplete Policy" for all missed work. idents who miss the final exam due to an unexcused absence will not be allowed make it up and receive a failing grade for the exam.
+Tests: Students absent from quizzes or tests are expected to make them up based on the following:

+- □ When students are absent on a test day, they are expected to make up the test the day they return, unless they have authorization from the teacher to take the test at a later date. - □ Make-up tests will be given at the discretion of the teacher before, during, or after school. - □ Students may not miss a class to make up quizzes, tests, or other work required for another class or classes. - □ Academic work is to have priority over athletic practices and outside work commitments. - □ Making up work may require that the student make advance arrangements with coaches or employers. - □ Keeping absences to a minimum will lessen any inconvenience.

+Final Exams: Students who miss final exams due to excused absences will receive an incomplete in the course until the exam is completed.

+- □ Students are expected to follow the "Incomplete Policy" for all missed work. - □ Students who miss the final exam due to an unexcused absence will not be allowed to make it up and receive a failing grade for the exam.